 Karakurizoshi Ayatsuri Sakon is a Japanese manga series written and illustrated by Masaru Miyazaki (using the pen name Sharakumaro).
 From May 1995 to January 1996, it was serialized in the Shueisha magazine Weekly Shonen Jump.
 Four tankobon bound volumes were created from the chapters.
 Tachibana Sakon, a bunraku puppeteer who solves mysteries with Ukon, a puppet, is the protagonist of the story.
 Tokyo Movie Shinsha adapted the manga into a 26-episode anime television series, which aired on the satellite network WOWOW from 1999 to 2000.

 Sakon Tachibana, a puppeteer, is the one who follows the dark-haired bishounen, while the other is Ukon, his favorite puppet, and best buddy.
 Sakon is the (unique) grandson of Saemon Tachibana, a Japanese national treasure known for his manipulation of Bunraku puppets.
 Ukon is a child doll puppet created by the famed female dollmaker Unosuke in the early Meiji era.
-They run into murders and solve them together.
+They run into losses of life and solve them together.

 Ranpo Kitan: Game of Laplace

 Despite his initial horror at being in this situation, the curious and detached Yoshio can’t help but be secretly delighted by this attempt to frame him.
 Souji Hashiba, Yoshio’s beleaguered buddy, is transformed into a willing accomplice, and the two are desperate to prove Yoshio’s innocence.
-Furthermore, Kogorou Akechi, a brilliant high school investigator, has arrived at the crime scene to investigate the case, and when Kogorou encounters the young man found guilty, an intense mutual interest develops between the two of them.
-Kobayashi wishes to join Akechi’s world of crime-solving as his assistant, and Akechi is eager to discover if the eager young man is up to the task.
+Furthermore, Kogorou Akechi, a brilliant high school investigator, has arrived at the offense scene to investigate the case, and when Kogorou encounters the young man found guilty, an intense mutual interest develops between the two of them.
+Kobayashi wishes to join Akechi’s world of offense-solving as his assistant, and Akechi is eager to discover if the eager young man is up to the task.

-Ranpo Kitan: Game of Laplace is a mystery and horror anime with gruesome and unusual crimes that is partially based on stories written by Ranpo Edogawa, who is well-known for his effect on Japanese literature.
+Ranpo Kitan: Game of Laplace is a mystery and horror anime with gruesome and unusual offenses that is partially based on stories written by Ranpo Edogawa, who is well-known for his effect on Japanese literature.

 Mythical Detective Loki Ragnarok